António José Seguro: Secretary of state, MEP and minister

-In 1995, the Socialist Party won the parliamentary elections, leaving the leader António Guterres to form a government.
-Seguro initially was Secretary of State for Youth and, starting in 1997, Secretary of State Adjunct to the Prime Minister.
-He also played the role of coordinator of the Standing Committee of the Portuguese Socialist Party and president of the Municipal Assembly of Penamacor.
+With Seguro as the main candidate from Guarda, the PS won the legislative elections, leaving Guterres to form a government.
+Seguro then joined the government for the first time as Secretary of State for Youth Affairs and later, in 1997, he became Secretary of State Assistant to the Prime Minister.

+During this time, Seguro rose in the ranks of the PS, becoming the coordinator of the Standing Committee of PS and being the party's coordinator for the 1997 local elections, being elected as President of the Municipal Assembly of Penamacor in that same election.

-In 1999, Seguro was elected as a Member of the European Parliament, being the second name in a list led by former President Mário Soares.
-He served as an MEP between July 1999 and July 2001, being an effective member of the Committee on Constitutional Affairs (in these functions he was co-author of the Report on the Treaty of Nice and the Future of the European Union) and a substitute for the Commission for Employment and Social Affairs.
+Seguro left the government to run in the 1999 European Parliament election, being the second name in a list led by former President Mário Soares.
+Seguro served as an MEP between July 1999 and July 2001, being an effective member of the Committee on Constitutional Affairs (in these functions he was co-author of the Report on the Treaty of Nice and the Future of the European Union), and was also a substitute for the Commission for Employment and Social Affairs.
 He was also president of the Delegation for Relations with Central America and Mexico, vice president of the Socialist Group in the European Parliament and president of the Portuguese Socialist delegation.

-Seguro resigned as an MEP in 2001 to serve as Minister Adjunct to the Prime Minister, again under António Guterres.
-In 2002, he returned to the Assembly of the Republic, serving as the Socialist Parliamentary leader from 2004 to 2005.
-He was also appointed member of the National Secretariat of the Socialist Party.
-He accumulated these positions with membership in the Municipal Assembly of Gouveia after being elected in the 2001 local elections.
+Seguro resigned as an MEP in July 2001 to serve as Minister in the Cabinet of the Prime Minister, again under António Guterres.
+After Guterres' resignation and the party's narrow defeat in the 2002 legislative election, he returned to the Assembly of the Republic, serving as the Socialist Parliamentary leader from 2004 to 2005.
+He accumulated this position with the membership in the Municipal Assembly of Gouveia after being elected in the 2001 local elections.

-After Ferro Rodrigues' resignation as Secretary-general of PS in 2004, he was considered as a potential candidate for the leadership election, but he was convinced by Jorge Coelho not to run since it was "not his time".
-He opposed the leadership of José Sócrates in several moments, breaking party discipline to vote against the party finances law, oppose consumption tax increases and defending a referendum on the Treaty of Lisbon.
+After Ferro Rodrigues' resignation as Secretary-general of PS in 2004, Seguro was considered as a potential candidate for the leadership election, but he was convinced by Jorge Coelho not to run since it was "not his time".
+From then on, he became a backbencher, only taking slightly relevant positions in the leadership of the Parliamentary committees of Education and Science, and later of Economic Affairs, Innovation and Energy.
+He also opposed the leadership of José Sócrates in several moments, breaking party discipline to vote against the party finances law, oppose consumption tax increases and defending a referendum on the Treaty of Lisbon.